“A bottle of wine contains more philosophy than all the books in the world.”

-- Hiking at the base of Mount Aconcagua, the highest mountain in the Americas
+- Hike at the base of Mount Aconcagua, the highest mountain in the Americas

-- Meeting the wonderful people of two sophisticated South American countries and getting into the groove of their relaxed pace of life
+- Meet the wonderful people of two sophisticated South American countries and getting into the groove of their relaxed pace of life

-- Hiking through vineyards with breathtaking views of entire wine valleys, and riding bikes on beautiful side roads surrounded by acres of grapevines
+- Hike through vineyards with breathtaking views of entire wine valleys, and riding bikes on beautiful side roads surrounded by acres of grapevines

 - Opportunities to horseback ride, and then either river raft, kayak or take a zip line across the Mendoza River!

-- Staying in lovely hotels, eating outstanding food, and tasting exquisite wine!
+- Stay in lovely hotels, eating outstanding food, and tasting exquisite wine!